Determining & Accepting Registration Fees

 Today, almost all conferences collect the vast majority of their registration funds online via credit card.
 There are 4 main components needed to execute this, all of which are offered by IEEE to conference organizers:

-Learn more about IEEE’s Registration offerings, which include use of a payment gateway.
+Learn more about IEEE’s Registration offerings, which include the use of a payment gateway.

 If you decide to use a registration provider other than MCE, it’s important that they comply with IEEE policy and can deliver an output suitable for an audit.